colme99/Collaborative-Repository/README.md

 * 'git add .' : to consider the changes in all files on future commits again.
 * 'git commit -m "Iria Pérez command history added to readme file"' : to store the command history.
 * 'git push origin iria_perez_varela' : to upload readme changes.
 * The readme file was later modified on the webpage to change some minor errors and format characteristics.
+Also, other local changes were added to include history from following commands but the process was the same as shown before.
+* 'git checkout main' : to merge from there.
+* 'git merge iria_perez_varela' : to add collaborator changes into common main branch.

 ## Sergio Rodríguez Llana (Collaborator 3)